IT 116: Introduction to Scripting

 4. Remove the print statement inside the for loop.

-Now you need to use round to turn this value into an integer.
+Use round to turn this value into an integer.

-Print both km and miles.
+Print both inches and cm.

 Run the script.